- Traditional sound soap made in the beautiful Marlborough Sounds of New Zealand

 Hubby and tinkerer

-He is responsible for providing the necessary equipment like soap moulds and soap cutters and printing new stamps.
+He is responsible for providing the necessary equipment like soap moulds, soap cutters and printing soaping tools as well as Heike's soap studio and this webpage.
 He also makes coffees...

 We also have most of the information on this web site in print form.